alarie/requirejs.vim/README.md

 **I'm afraid this is broken.
-Feel free to try anyways and fix/improve** requirejs.vim
+Feel free to try anyways and fix/improve.
+Or check this out: https://github.com/nyanhan/requirejs.vim He seems to be a little bit more active on it than I am ;)** requirejs.vim
 =============